Mustafa-Shoukat1/My-AI-and-Data-Science-Journey-Personal-Roadmaps-of-AI-ML-DS/README (9).md

 - Different ways to create DataFrame
 - Series and DataFrames
 - Slicing, Rows, and Columns
-- Read, Write Operations with CSV files
+- Read and write Operations with CSV files
 - Handling Missing values
 - GroupBy and Concatenation

 # 3. Data Visualization
 One of the most popular data visualization libraries in Python is Matplotlib, which forms the foundation for other libraries like Seaborn and Plotly.

 ### Matplotlib
 - Bar Chart, Pie Chart, Histogram, Scatter Plot
 - Format Strings in Plots